 1.5 ounces of a shot of 80 proof (40 percent alcohol content) liquor or spirit

 Why has the rate of alcohol consumption gone up?
 That is difficult to say.
-But, what can be said is that the deaths have not discriminated, as there have been increase in deaths across all age and ethnic groups.
+But, what can be said is that the deaths have not discriminated, as there has been an increase in deaths across all age and ethnic groups.

 Sure, a little alcohol can be a social lubricant, take the edge off a stressful day, or pair nicely with dinner or brunch, but how much is too much?
 And, when do you know when you’ve reached your limit?
 It’s a slippery slope.